grdddj/done-for-today/plan.md

 ## Deep work

 Firmware:
-- incorporate new czech translations
+- incorporate new czech translations - merge the PR

 Manufacturing tests:
-- cache the connection to DAQ device to quicken the measurements
+- quicken the DAQ measurements
+- troubleshoot Optiga read/write and make it fast ... with Andrew, Matejcik and Michal

 ## Other work